matthiasportius/Python-Notes/README.md

 ### Names, not variables

 In Python one does not create *variables* but *names*.
-This is also part of why Python does not use pointers like C does (although it is more of a design choice that pointers do not exist in Python.
+This is also part of why Python does not use pointers like C does (although it is more of a design choice that pointers do not exist in Python).
 The *name* points to a `PyObject` holding the actual value.
 When I do: `x = 1` these steps are performed:
 1. Create a [`PyObject`](https://docs.python.org/3/c-api/structures.html#c.PyObject) in C (as a C `struct`)